jamesmh/statica/README.md

-Ever wish that there was a *really* simple way to generate a static site without all of the extra confusing"stuff"?

-Statica allows you to build a static web site using plain ol' HTML files _but_ write your main content using markdown!
+Ever wish you could simply write some markdown files and convert them into web pages for your no-fuss static site?

+Introducing Statica - a dead simple zero config static site builder for people who don't need all that fancy "stuff".

+It's perfect for static sites when you simply want to write content in markdown and easily convert them to web pages!

 # Install

-`npm install statica`
+`npm install -g statica`

 # Usage